panagiotoum/BG_TimeSeries_Predictor/README.md

 - carbInput: self-reported carbohydrate input

 ### Data Preprocessing
+The data preprocessing code is in data_preprocessing.py file in preprocessing folder, which includes:
+- Missing values handling.
+- Normalization.
+- Creating Input Windows for training.

 ### Evaluation Metrics
 For the evaluation we used the metrics of RMSE (Root Mean Square Error), MARD (Mean Absolute Relative Difference) and CC (Correlation Coefficient).